junxit/us-congress-bills-116/metadata.md

 - 2019-11-05 — Introduced in Senate
 - 2019-11-05 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-11-13 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2020-08-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with amendments.
+With written report No. 116-254.
+- 2020-08-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with amendments.
+With written report No. 116-254.
+- 2020-08-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 515.